w3c/wot-architecture/REQUIREMENTS/connected-building-directory-queries.md

 #### Federated Directory Query Requirements
 - TDs that belong to the directory matching an attribute value with a given string, as a substring, prefix, or suffix
-  - E.g. find TDs allocated in this directory contaning "Temperature Sensor"
+  - E.g. find TDs allocated in this directory containing "Temperature Sensor"
 - TDs that belong to other directories that have a specific attribute
   - E.g. find TDs allocated outside this directory with the property temperature